FairwindsOps/gemini/README.md

 ## Caveats
 * Like the VolumeSnapshot API it builds on, Gemini is **currently in beta**
-* Be sure to test out both the backup and restore process to ensure Gemini is working properly
+* Be sure to test out both the snapshot and restore process to ensure Gemini is working properly
 * VolumeSnapshots simply grab the current state of the volume, without respect for things like in-flight database transactions.
 You may find you need to stop the application in order to get a consistently usable VolumeSnapshot.

 <!-- Begin boilerplate -->